fenago/PythonForSASUsers/Lab_9.md

 Click notebook `Chapter 09 -- Panda Time Series and Date Handling.ipynb` in jupterLab UI and run jupyter notebook.

 ## Topics Covered:

-Creating and manipulating a fixed-frequency of dates and time spans
+- Creating and manipulating a fixed-frequency of dates and time spans

-Time Series Walk-Through
+- Time Series Walk-Through

-Returning Unique Levels of Categories
+- Returning Unique Levels of Categories

-Return a Row using a Minimum Value
+- Return a Row using a Minimum Value

-Return a Row using a Maximum Value
+- Return a Row using a Maximum Value

-Convert time series from one frequency to another
+- Convert time series from one frequency to another

-Plotting with bokeh
+- Plotting with bokeh

-Resources

 Chapter 8, Understanding Date Time and TimeDelta objects provided a short introduction to Python's built-in datetime capabilities.
 In this chapter we illustrate pandas time series and date handling.